Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: Experimental Evaluation

 \section{Experimental Evaluation}

-Our experiments are designed to answer the following: \begin{itemize} \item Do our learned utility scoring functions improve search efficiency compared to embedding similarity? \item Can our method match the performance of online LLM-based planners with a fraction of the runtime? \item Does our method transfer to real-world applications? \end{itemize}
+Our experiments are designed to answer the following: \begin{itemize} \item Do our learned utility scoring functions improve search efficiency compared to embedding similarity? \item Can our method match the performance of online LLM-based planners with a fraction of the runtime? \item How do different components of our approach influence performance, and which choices matter most? \item Does our method transfer to real-world applications? \item How robust is our method under real-world conditions, including the presence of real-time perception noise and segmentation errors? \end{itemize}